ibm-cloud-docs/vpc/backup_service_vpc_ts1.md

 {{site.data.keyword.attribute-definition-list}}

-# Why were volume backups not created according to the backup plan?
+# Why aren't my scheduled backups running?
 {: #baas-ts-1}
 {: troubleshoot}
 {: support}

+Scheduled backups may fail when volumes are detached, tags are deleted, instances aren't running, or service-to-service authorizations are missing.
+Learn how to troubleshoot and resolve backup plan execution issues.
+{: shortdesc}

 Volumes are not getting backed up on all scheduled times.
 For example, you created a schedule for backups in a backup plan to create daily backups.
 However, after the service created backups for a while as defined in the plan, the backups stop.
 {: tsSymptoms}